bob123456678/TrainControl/src/examples/Readme.md

 # Advanced layouts

 This graph model can be used to automate layouts with complex designs and tons of switches.

+From v1.8.10, you can specify the train length for any locomotive (via the optional `trainLength` integer JSON key), and the maximum allowed train length for a station (via the `trainLength` integer JSON key), for any locomotive entry within the `points` list.
+This will force the autonomous operation logic to account for the length of different trains.
+When configured correctly, this can prevent long trains from stopping at short stations.
+A value of 0 for `maxTrainLength` is default, and disables length restrictions.
+These values can also be set programmatically via the `Locomotive` and `Point` APIs.

+From v1.9.5, if `atomicRoutes` is set to `false`, edges will be unlocked as the active train passes them, rather than at the end of each path.
+This may make operation more fun/fast-paced, as new routes will start earlier, at the expense of a more complex graph configuration.
+To ensure that potential collisions are avoided, each edge must be configured with a length.
+Edges will only be unlocked once the cumulative traversed edge length exceeds the current train's length.
+A length value of 0 for any edge disables this functionality and will result in instant unlocks.
+Note that lock edges, which should be used for any overlapping/crossing tracks, will never be unlocked early.

+From v1.10.0, you can specify an integer `priority` for any station.
+Stations with higher priorities will always be chosen over ones with a lower priority unless they are occupied.

 A more advanced example (automation JSON plus CS2 layout files) can be found in [cs2_sample_layout](../../cs2_sample_layout/config/)